JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_list_1a32274c2c8ee987aadfacdf1fd9c6d31a.md

 ## Parameters
 * *in* **pos**

-    The iterator pointing to the position to insert the transferred elements.
+    The iterator to the position to insert the transferred elements.

 * *in* **other**